 On-site parking spaces are unbundled from the residential units and are offered to occupants as a separate lease.
 This provides residents with the opportunity to realize additional cost savings associated with car-free living and provides incentives for those considering this as an option.

-Currently, 28 spaces are leased to residents and three spaces are available for lease.
-The market demand for parking at the subject site is calculated to be approximately 0.68 spaces per unit.
+Currently, all 40 spaces are leased to residents.
+The market demand for parking at the subject site is calculated to be approximately 0.93 spaces per unit.

 The site's existing parking supply is supportable for the following reasons: